NullP0int/autodarts.io-readme/RP4-Raspbian-Desk-Setup.md

 <img src="images/piwiz.jpg" width="30%" height="30%">

 - Make your way through this wizard and select your Wifi-Connection.
 Updates are not Mandatory at this point, as it would take some time and is not needed.
+- Also you CAN change your Password, but unless you are sure how to use Linux and its console i would recommend to leave it as it is.

 <img src="images/piwiz.jpg" width="30%" height="30%"> <img src="images/piwizcount.jpg" width="30%" height="30%"> <img src="images/piwizcountpw.jpg" width="30%" height="30%">
 <img src="images/piwizwifi.jpg" width="30%" height="30%"> <img src="images/piwizupdate.jpg" width="30%" height="30%">